 It is important that physical therapists strive to improve the quality of the care they provide every single day.
 Staying up to date with the latest research/techniques and engaging in continuing education classes can help you and your staff not only provide better care but also leverage you against your competitors.

 Healthie aids in keeping you up to date with the newest practices and see what others in your network are doing as well, sign up for free to learn how!

 Patients want to go to a provider that they trust will provide them with the best quality of care possible.
 Now that patients are more informed about the prices of physical therapy services, they may be more apt to change providers if they feel that the quality of care does not match the price of the services they are paying for.

 Patients deserve to know where their finances are going when they receive hospital services.
 It is up to you as physical therapists to educate them through the process and show them that they are receiving the high standard of care they deserve.

-Ultimately, the hope is that with the knowledge gained through this price transparency policy, individuals will take greater responsibility in their healthcare journey and that overall healthcare spending will decrease.
+Ultimately, the hope is that with the knowledge gained through this medical price transparency policy of 2022, individuals will take greater responsibility in their healthcare journey and that overall healthcare spending will decrease.